AdamMinge/specter_client/README.md

 A PySide6-based GUI application for visual inspection, object hierarchy browsing, property editing, method invocation, and test authoring.
 Acts as the visual control center for live applications.

 - <a href="/specter_debugger/README.md"><strong>Specter Debugger</strong></a> -
 A command-line-oriented module used to run scripted automation scenarios against Specter targets.
-Useful for continuous integration, regression testing, and non-interactive debugging.
+Useful for continuous integration, regression testing, and interactive debugging.

 Together, these modules enable:
 - Injection of the Specter DLL into live or launchable Qt processes